formix/infernal-engine/README.md

   1. All **InfernalEngine** methods must be called with *await*.

-  2. Rules must be async functions or async lambda expressions (with parenthesis, even with only one parameter).
+  2. Rules must be **async function**! the parser do not recognize lambda parameters pattern yet.

   3. Defining a rule using the *#defRule* method triggers the inference for that rule.
 Therefore rules code must be resilient to undefined facts